hantianjz/notes/3 Resources/Recruiter Reply Template.md

 > [!Auto-reply]
 > Hi,
 > Thanks for reaching out.
 I’m always interested in hearing about what new and exciting opportunities are out there.
-As a software engineer I’m sure you can imagine that I get a very high volume of recruiters reaching out on LinkedIn.
-It is a wonderful position of privilege to be in and I’m thankful for it.
-> It does however mean that I don’t have the time to hop on a call with everyone who reaches out.
-A lot of the time, incoming messages represent a very poor fit indeed.
 > I would love to continue the conversation, but before I do, I’d like to level set around the level of seniority that you’re looking for.
 > Can you send along the company name, a job description and, total compensation details for the role you’re reaching out in reference to?
 > While I very much appreciate the fact that exceptionally talented and engaged recruiters reach out consistently, sorting serious and high quality opportunities from spam would be a full time job without an autoresponder.